snowplow-archive/snowplow.github.com/about/jobs/junior-data-analyst.md

 * Is self-motivated: happy to figure stuff out with minimal direction
 * Is a clear thinker who is comfortable explaining her / his thinking, discussing and challenging different approaches and working collaboratively and creatively to identify new approaches
 * Is hands on - like to deliver: commit code, draw concrete insights
+* Is able to travel 25-50% of the time

 Technically we want you to have a high level of proficiency in performing data analysis in spreadsheets and other tools.
 A basic understanding of statistics and familiarity with SQL, R and Python and any kind of programmatic analysis is valuable but not necessary.